4HMZ4/gAssistBot/README.md

 - 8Ball
   - You can also use the :8ball: emoji to initiate the command
 - ping
-  - Returns pong as well as the ping of the server also allowing you to use the :ping_pong: emoji
+  - Returns pong as well as the ping of the server.
+This also allows you to use the :ping_pong: emoji

 ### Dont worry more will be coming.